top of page

 a5bb10c1d83e7aa8ad2f377fad66bc45.jpg

-Game Summary
+Game Designer

-Absent is a narrative driven action-adventure game where you play as the robot Rolf.
+Game Description: Absent is a narrative driven action-adventure game where you play as the robot Rolf.
 It takes place in post apocalyptic Sweden in the 90s.
 You wake up in a city mall with no memory.
 Fight your way through the mall using stealth, melee and range combat, as you try to collect memories from the past.

 This was a project made during my time at Future Games.
 It was a 6 weeks long project with a team of 4 designers and 5 artists.
 Because we had no coders, we designers had to do all of the scripting ourselves using only Blueprints.